nicholaswmin/fsm/README.md

 ### Footnotes

 [^1]: A finite-state machine can only exist in *one* and *always-valid* state.
-      It requires defining all possible states & the rules under which it can transition from one state to another.
+      It requires declaring all possible states & the rules under which it can transition from one state to another.

+      This requires that careful planning is undertaken, compared to ad-hoc state modelling which is usually hacked-up haphazardly, as needed.
+      Additionally if there are modelling discrepancies, they will appear earlier since invalid state transitions throw an explicit error.

       Software in safety-critical industries *require* the use of FSM models as part of their certification.
       You haven't been decapitated by an elevator (yet) because it's sequence of operations is modelled as an FSM.

-      Formally, this documentation describes a
-      [*Deterministic finite automaton*][dfsm] which exists in only 1 state.
-      Formal terminology is unnecessarily complex in this context, therefore it's intentionally avoided.
-      i.e: *"automaton"* is an academic term from [automata theory][automata] meaning *"automatic machine"*.

 [^2]: FSMs are rare but perfect candidates for *inheritance* because usually
       something `is-an` FSM.